Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Introduction

 Traditional training-based schemes for MIMO systems allocate a training symbol to train each transmit antenna independently.
-Our results for the $2\times2$ MIMO also demonstrate that a traditional training-based scheme is not gDoF-optimal.
+Our results for the $2\times2$ MIMO channel also demonstrate that a traditional training-based scheme is not gDoF-optimal.
 Our scheme has a gDoF gain of $\brac{2/T}\gamma_{\text{diff}}$ compared to a training-based scheme.
 We also numerically evaluate the rates achievable using our scheme in some specific scenarios and compare it to the traditional training-based schemes.
-For a $2\times2$ system with coherence time $T=2$, transmit $\snr=23$ dB, direct links with average strength $0.1$ and crosslinks with average strength $0.025$, our noncoherent scheme can obtain a $7\%$ gain in the rate compared to the schemes that use a symbol for training.
+For a $2\times2$ system with coherence time $T=2$, transmit $\snr=23$ dB, direct links with average strength $0.1$ and crosslinks with average strength $0.025$, our noncoherent scheme can obtain a $7\%$ gain in the rate\footnote{The channel strengths in this example are given without absorbing the transmit SNR into them.
+The noise is assumed to be of unit variance.} compared to the schemes that use a symbol for training.
 We demonstrate more rate points and the gains in Table \ref{tab:Comparison-of-rates} on page \pageref{tab:Comparison-of-rates}.
-In Theorem \ref{thm:gaussian_codebooks}, we extend our observation on the nonoptimality of traditional training-based schemes to larger $M\times M$ MIMO with given $\snr$ exponents in direct and cross links, where we demonstrate a strategy that can achieve larger gDoF than a training-based scheme.
+In Theorem \ref{thm:gaussian_codebooks}, we extend our observation on the nonoptimality of traditional training-based schemes to larger $M\times M$ MIMO channels with given $\snr$ exponents on the direct and cross links, where we demonstrate a strategy that can achieve larger gDoF than a training-based scheme.